graveja0/health-care-markets/README.md

-to recognize that any economic “linkage” measure (e.g., patient demand estimated using exogenous variation, unit price correlations among competing hospitals) could be plugged in as the relevant measure of an economic “linkage” among market units.
+to recognize that any economic “linkage” measure (e.g., patient demand estimated using exogenous variation, unit price correlations among competing hospitals) could be plugged in as the relevant measure of an economic connection among market units.

 Finally, as noted above and in a similar vein, our data on patient flows is drawn from